g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 mic <- openMicrophone

 -- open the sphinx system
-(Tuple line hear) <- openCMUSphinx4ASR
+asr <- openCMUSphinx4ASR

 -- open our log
 log <- openLogColumn "heard"
 ```

-Remeber to use consisttent indentation and compile/run the agent to check that it fails as expected.
+Remeber to use consistent indentation and compile/run the agent to check that it fails as expected.

 Amidst a (figurative) swamp of output, you shgould see an error ...